Immigrants Make This Farm Town Work. Now They're Applying For Citizenship

 "Now, what I'm hearing from people is, 'I just want to make sure I get to stay.' "

-When President Donald Trump began signing executive orders expanding the immigrants eligible for deportation and restricting international travel from some Muslim-majority countries, Pray says Morgan County's sizeable immigrant population was shaken.
+When President Trump began signing executive orders expanding the immigrants eligible for deportation and restricting international travel from some Muslim-majority countries, Pray says, Morgan County's sizable immigrant population was shaken.
 But the fear has also acted as a motivator.

-"It has spurred a lot of people who are permanent [residents] to apply, or decide to get their citizenship," Pray says.
+"It has spurred a lot of people who are permanent [residents] to apply, or decide to get their citizenship," she says.

 The Department of Homeland Security's Office of Immigration Statistics holds official records for the number of people who become naturalized citizens each year.
 It's too early to put a definitive number on whether this surge of interest turns into an increase in the number of new citizens.